promptfoo/promptfoo/site/docs/contributing.md

 Note: Any parts of the command after `--` are passed through to the CLI entrypoint.

-We recommend setting up a local `promptfooconfig.yaml`
+We recommend setting up a local `promptfooconfig.yaml`.

-Here is a simple example
+Here is a simple example:

 ```yaml
 providers: